ShusterRooster/genderDots/README.md

 # Welcome to the GenderDots Repo!

-This project uses webpack and TypeScript.
+This project uses Parcel and TypeScript.
 Object creation and handling is done through **paper.js**.
-Run commands can be found in `package.json` and the run config can be modified in `webpack.config.js`
+Run commands can be found in `package.json`.

-## TODOs:
+## How this works:
-* make color manager a static class
+Everything is started through the `main.ts` file which initializes and runs a DotManager instance.
+The DotManager handles a given set of dots and allows for the removal, addition, containing, etc. of the dots.

-* Fix boundaries respawning
+Upon running, the dots are paired up to be in relationships and once they're ready, meaning they are in their final forms, they will enter a relationship with dots that are decided by the program based off their attraction to one another.

-* Fix grow speeds??
+In terms of future developments, the `seek()` functionality within the GenderShape class is quite buggy due to the dots teleporting once they go out of bounds.

-* implement collision
+Code could definitely be optimized but given that this is my first large-ish scale project, I don't know what I'm doing.

-* further optimizations???
+### **Feel free to leave suggestions but this project will not be maintained for very long and this repo is only public because I am using my repo through a CDN**
-* Add color attraction and physics behind that???
+If you are interested in this project (for whatever reason) feel free to message me! :)

 ```
                                .,,uod8B8bou,,.